iyourshaw/ppm-tools/README.md

 ## PPM Map file format
 The map file format used by the PPM for geofencing is defined here:

 [PPM User Manual (Word Document)](https://github.com/usdot-jpo-ode/jpo-cvdp/blob/master/docs/ppm_user_manual.docx)

-The file format as used by the PPM moduel is equivalent to an ordered collection of line edges.
+The file format as used by the PPM modue is equivalent to an ordered collection of line edges.

 The format consists of a CSV file with four fields: